 top of page

-Melatonin - The Magic Pill to better times?
+Melatonin - The Magic Pill to better bedtimes?

 I have seen a recent rise in the discussions around supplementing children with melatonin to help improve their overall sleep presentation.
 Parents who struggle to achieve an easy and desired bedtime for their child, or are faced with frequent night wakes, often turn to melatonin supplements to help navigate these sleep issues.
 But I do wonder if parents know what melatonin is, and what negative consequences or positive improvements they can expect when supplementing their child.